You-sha/Restaurant-Ratings-Prediction/readme.md

 **Observation:** ```Cuisines``` has 9 null values.

-Since we can't determince what cuisines a restaurant has from the other features in the dataset, we will just drop these null values.
+Since we can't determine what cuisines a restaurant has from the other features in the dataset, we will just drop these null values.

 ```python